krumbunny/glazemixup.com/src/manual/using/badge.md

 adding up to one complete circle.
 You can see in the example above that the similarly colored alkali fluxes are about a quarter of the total fluxes.

-**The Flux Circle should be viewed as being in front of the Non-flux Field**.
+**The flux circle should be viewed as being in front of the non-flux field**.
-Aside from boron oxide the Flux Circle is proportionally one in size.
+Aside from boron oxide the flux circle is proportionally one in size.
 In the above case the unity value of silica is 3.25, and the silica rectangle behind the flux circle is 3.25 times the size of the fluxes in the flux circle.
 Since the value of boron is 0.15 the total proportional area of the flux circle is 1.15.